-- a. a Coach may disclose confidential information pursuant to the Code of Conduct that governs the Coach's professional body; - a Coach may disclose confidential information, but must not disclose more information than is required, when the Coach believes on reasonable grounds that there is an imminent risk of death or serious bodily harm, and disclosure is necessary to prevent the death or harm; and - c. if there is reasonable suspicion a child under the age of 19 is being abused, the Party or Coach must report the information to the Ministry of Children and Family Development, pursuant to the legal obligations set out in the Child and Family Services Act.
+- a. the Coach may disclose confidential information pursuant to the Code of Conduct that governs the Coach's professional body; - b. the Coach may disclose confidential information, but must not disclose more information than is required, when the Coach believes on reasonable grounds that there is an imminent risk of death or serious bodily harm, and disclosure is necessary to prevent the death or harm; and - c. if there is reasonable suspicion a child under the age of 19 is being abused, the Party or Coach must report the information to the Ministry of Children and Family Development, pursuant to the legal obligations set out in the Child and Family Services Act.

-A Coach reserves the right to suspend or change part or all of the Collaborative Coaching Process in the event of a report to the Ministry of Children and Family Development or the police, or if the Coach has any concerns arising from (a) through (c) above.
+The Coach reserves the right to suspend or change part or all of the Collaborative Coaching Process in the event of a report to the Ministry of Children and Family Development or the police, or if the Coach has any concerns arising from (a) through (c) above.

-12. PROHIBITED FROM PARTICIPATING IN NON- EVALUATIVE AND EVALUATIVE REPORTS
+12. PROHIBITED FROM PARTICIPATING IN NON- EVALUATIVE, EVALUATIVE REPORTS, OR ANY OTHER "WITH PREJUDICE" PROCESS

-The Coaches and/or Child Specialist must not participate in or conduct any assessment or report outside the Collaborative Process which includes:
+The Coach and/or Child Specialist must not participate in or conduct any assessment or report, concerning these Parties, outside the Collaborative Process which includes: